FerretDB/FerretDB/docs/auth.md

 | 2   | connectionStatus | Returns connection status.                            |
 | 3   | getParameter     | Response should be extended with authentication data. |

+## MongoDB's authentication mechanisms

+* PLAIN (Relatively easy to implement)
+* SCRAM-SHA-256 (Could be tricky because we need to deal with the user's password hash)
+* SCRAM-SHA-1 (*not sure about this one as PostgreSQL doesn't support it*)
+* X509 (It would be big and hard to implement task)
+* GSSAPI Kerberos (Needs more research on that one)

 # Tasks
 ## Add support for separate connection pools for each user

 *We will try to not store the username and password*.
-We should try to use PostgreSQL's authentication mechanism.
+We should use PostgreSQL's authentication mechanism.

+As the first step we will implement PLAIN authentication mechanism.

+When FerretDB starts up, it should not connect to PostgreSQL.
+Parse the connection string and strip the username and password if they are present.

 When a client connects with credentials specified in the connection string (username and password), authentication message would be sent to the server (`saslStart`).
+We should handle that message:
+* Check if we already have a connection pool for the user.
-In order to create a new connection pool, we should use the username from the authentication message.
+* If we don't, create a new connection pool.
+* Connect to the database with provided credentials.
+* If the connection is successful, send authentication status message to the client
+* If the connection is not successful, send that message to the client.

+When a client sends a `saslContinue` message, we should handle it:
 When a client disconnects, we should close the connection pool.
-We should also close the system pool and all user pools when the server is shut down.
+We should close all user pools when the server is shut down.

-To separate connection pools we should:
-* Use current connection pool as the `system` pool (we will use it later to query the database for user's credentials).
-* Handle `saslStart` message.
-* To distinguish between users we should add to the Handler instance a map of connection pools, where the key is the username.

-### Questions:
-* How to distinguish between users connected without authentication?
-* Should we use a different connection pool for each user (for example for each host+port pair)?

 ### Tests:
 * Connect to the server with username and password in connection string twice.
 * Connect to the server with different usernames and passwords.
+* Connect to the server without username and password in connection string.

 ## Add support for `createUser` command